Confusing consulate requirements? I’ve already done the homework for you

 Do I need bank statements translated or notarized?

-Can I work in Mexico on a residency visa?
+Can I work in Mexico on a Temporary Residency visa?

-Can I apply at any consulate or only where I live?
+Can I apply for Mexican residency at any consulate?

 How much income do I need for Mexican residency?